When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Especially High Tatras weather can be very capricious and winter may start there in September.

-Tatra highlanders say that they have 10 months of winter, the rest of the year is summer.
+Tatra highlanders say that they have 10 months of winter, and the rest of the year is summer.

-This is, of course, an exaggeration and there are many days when the sun is shining like crazy and the views take your breath away.
-But still, it’s crucial to come prepared, as the weather in the mountains tends to be capricious.
+This is, of course, an exaggeration and there are many days when the sun is shining like crazy, the views take your breath away and you're thankful for the fabulous mountains in Poland.

 In this article you gain following knowledge